JokingHero/CHOPOFF.jl/README.md

 # CRISPRofftargetHunter

 ## About

-Julia framework for all work related to off-targets:
+Julia framework related to CRISPR off-targets:
-* alignment alghoritms optimized for CRISPR
+* fast alignment alghoritms optimized for CRISPR
 * find quickly all off-targets on the arbitrairly large genomes, with arbitrary distances, and ambiogous bases support
 * VCF support - with multiple overlapping SNPs
 * near-instant alignment-free off-target filtering